 Additional signal monitoring is recommended using receivers placed at sites within the coverage area, to validate broadcast site RF and signal performance.
 Communication lines to a central control and monitoring centre may link integrity monitors.
 Data may either be logged at the integrity or reference station and downloaded periodically or passed directly to the central control and monitoring centre.
 It is recommended that this data be archived for a period sufficient to meet local litigation requirements.

-Information on each eLoran DLoran reference station or integrity monitor shall be provided to a control and monitoring centre.
+Information on each DLoran reference station or integrity monitor shall be provided to a control and monitoring centre.
 The information will include:

 ID of the Reference Station